CCExtractor/website/content/public/gsoc/2016/ruslan.md

 arouse.
 The first version used Google Datastore and App Engine.
 Turned out hosting it cost \$300 per two week which was very expensive.
 So we decided to use Amazon AWS.
-I changed the code for their services and then I wasted a lot of time trying to deploy it, but I couldn\'t and I still don\'t know why (although I used it in the previous year).
+I changed the code for their services and then I wasted a lot of time trying to deploy it, but I couldn't and I still don't know why (although I used it in the previous year).
 Then I switched to Google Container Engine, it worked, but my app used a lot of CPU %, so I had to redesign it again and reconsider a lot of decisions (in panic).
 Because of this the following features were not done: